Start your new hobby today!

 Clostnature Self Inflating Sleeping Pad for Camping

 • IDEAL COMFORT: When you’re in the backcountry one comfort you shouldn’t sacrifice is a good night’s sleep.
 A sleeping pad is cheap sleep insurance that offers superior cushioning and support, you won’t feel the ground with this foam sleeping pad.
 Do not be anxious about the thickness, 1.5” thick is just right to balance comfort and portability.
-What’s more, we offer a limited ONE-YEAR WARRANTY!!!
+What’s more, we offer a limited ONE-YEAR GUARANTEE!!!

 These sleeping pads provide great insulation but aren’t nearly compact as air pads so they aren’t great for backpacking trips.
 If you’re going car camping, these would be great to throw in the car.